bsdoliv/cryptredis/README.md

 cryptredis
 ==========
-cryptredis is an experimental BSD licensed c++ client library for Redis database, which also offers encryption (AES) for string values.
+cryptredis is an experimental BSD licensed c++ client library for Redis database, which also offers symmetric encryption (AES) of string values.

+encrypt/decrypt with local key, store encrypted remotely.

 It has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2], and several concepts from OpenBSD's swap encryption and